Michael F Michelis

 Who Should Attend?

-Nephrologists, Cardiologists, Diabetologists, Dieticians, Urologists, Family Physicians, Internists, Medical Students, Nurses, Pathologists, Surgeons, Medical Universities, Dialysis Centers, Pharmaceutical Companies, Associations and Societies.
+Nephrologists, Pediatric nephrologists, Urologists, Transplant Surgeons, Renal Dieticians, Renal Nurses, dialysis technicians, Radiologists, Cardiologists, Diabetologists, Family Physicians, Internists, Medical Students, Nurses, Pathologists, Medical Universities, Dialysis Centers, Dialysis equipment manufacturing companies, Pharmaceutical Companies, Associations and Societies

 Track 1: Kidney